DerwenAI/cdl-2025-masterclass/README.md

 along with relations among the entities, their synonyms, and so on, and use this as a "backbone" for working with the graph.

-During KG construction and updates, the domain-specific context guides _named entity recognition_ (NER) and _entity linking_ to extract entities from unstructured data sources and link these contextually into the KG.
+During KG construction and updates, the domain-specific context focuses the _named entity recognition_ (NER) and _entity linking_ to extract entities from unstructured data sources and link these contextually into the KG.

 Given the thesaurus, we'll construct the following bundle of assets from the unstructured sources: